St. Paul Church Handbook

 Our Parish as a Continuation

 Saint Paul the Apostle Orthodox Church is a parish of the Diocese of the West, Orthodox Church in America.
-We are under the episcopacy of His Grace, the Most Reverend Benjamin, Archbishop of San Francisco and the West, and the ruling hierarch of the Orthodox Church in America is His Beatitude, the Most Blessed Jonah, Archbishop of Washington and New York, Metropolitan of All America and Canada.
+We are under the episcopacy of His Grace, the Most Reverend Benjamin, Archbishop of San Francisco and the West, and the ruling hierarch of the Orthodox Church in America is His Beatitude, the Most Blessed Tikhon, Archbishop of Washington and New York, Metropolitan of All America and Canada.
 The Rector of our parish is the Archpriest John J. Dresko.
-Attached clergy include Father James Bertolini (retired) and Father John Bruchok (retired).
+Attached to our parish is Archpriest John Bruchok (retired).

 Our parish is named after the Holy Apostle Paul, counted along with the Apostle Peter as Leaders of the Apostles and teachers of the world.
 This apostolic patronymic is only fitting as the true history of our parish, as a part of the greater Holy Orthodox Church, begins at Pentecost.
 The parish was established on November 13, 1988 and the present temple was consecrated by His Beatitude, Metropolitan Theodosius, with His Grace, Bishop Tikhon, and a joyous gathering of other clergy and faithful in attendance on May 13, 1995.
 The exterior design of the temple itself is inspired by a famous 7th century Armenian church.
 Our annual parish feast day is June 29th.

 As members of St. Paul’s Orthodox Church, we are encouraged to strive to be illumined and transformed into the Image of Christ in our communal and personal lives.
 We are also encouraged to take up our cross daily and follow Him, to bear witness to His image that is in us, and manifest Him to each other and to our neighbors through our words and deeds.